lfost42/grafana-notes/k8s/cka/itkiddie.md

     storageclass.kubernetes.io/is-default-class: "false" # This is what we want to change to true
 ```

-We can see this is under metadata.annotations.storageclass.kubernetes.io/is-default-class we can now build our patch command
+We can see this is under metadata.annotations.storageclass.kubernetes.io/is-default-class we can now build our patch command.

 ```bash
 k patch sc local-storage -p '{"metadata":{"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'